TheFrenchBilly/billy-compiler/README.md

 Because i always wanted to create a compiler and now i can say that I did it.
 The compiler is definitely not perfect and doesn't probably look like the others compilers.

 The "__billy__" language does not support a lot of stuff but just enough to do a tic-tac-toe in console.
-For example, the language don't have class, loop, operation priority and function parameter.
-But you can still use recursivity to fake loop.
+For example, the language don't have class, operation priority and function parameter.
+But you can still use recursivity.
 And there is no NULL !

 ```
 Integer i

 main()
 	loop()
+	classicLoop()

 loop()
 	if i < 100: